Sotheby's International Realty

 Eastside

-Once a humble farming community, Canyon Road has evolved into one of America’s most enchanting arts destinations, where adobe architecture, burbling acequias and creative energy blend seamlessly.
+Once a humble farming community, Canyon Road has evolved into one of America’s most enchanting arts destinations, where adobe architecture, burbling acequias, and creative energy blend seamlessly.
 Home to over 100 galleries and shops, with the scenic 135-acre Randall Davey Audubon Center at its apex, Canyon Road offers an inspiring mix of culture, nature, and history.
-Its timeless beauty and vibrant atmosphere continues to draw homebuyers alike who seek the soul of Santa Fe.
+Its timeless beauty and vibrant atmosphere continue to draw homebuyers who seek the soul of Santa Fe.

 Bishop’s Lodge Road